thebiz98/Sorting-Algorithms/Readme.md

 A description of the programs in this repository is as follows:

-prog1.c : This is a program to generate datasets of varying sizes containing randomly generated numbers belongin to a uniform distribution.
-The desired size of the dataset and range of generated numbers is provided by the user.
-It writes the output to a file, the filename is provided by the user.
+prog1.c : This is a program to generate datasets of varying sizes containing randomly generated numbers belonging to uniform distribution.
+The output is written to a file, the filename is provided as a command line argument.
+The number of data elements and the range of the numbers are also provided as command line arguments.

-prog2.c : This is a program to generate datasets of varying sizes containing randomly generated numbers belonging to a normal distribution, whose median and standard deviation is provided by the user.
-The desired size of the dataset is also provided by the user.
-The output is written to an output file, whose name is provided by the user.
+prog2.c : This is a program to generate datasets of varying sizes containing randomly generated numbers belonging to a normal distribution, whose median and standard deviation are provided as command line arguments.
+The desired size of the dataset is also provided as command line argument.
+The output is written to an output file, whose name is provided as command line arguments.

 .
 .